MicrosoftDocs/semantic-kernel-docs/semantic-kernel/chat-copilot/deploy-to-azure.md

     - Select the `access_as_user` permission

 ## Considerations
+You can use one of the deployment options to deploy based on your use case and preference.
+Below are some considerations to keep in mind when choosing a deployment option.

 1. Azure currently limits the number of Azure OpenAI resources per region per subscription to 3.
 Azure OpenAI is not available in every region.
 (Refer to this [availability map](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=cognitive-services)) Bearing this in mind, you might want to use the same Azure OpenAI instance for multiple deployments of Semantic Kernel to Azure.